agenteo/agenteo.github.com/source/_posts/2015-05-11-ignorance-driven-development.md

 comments: true
 ---

-**This article gives product owners and non technical executives tools to react to technical management ignorance and prevent product development stall.**
+**This article gives product owners and non technical executives examples of how ignorant technical management can bring software product development to a stall.**

 Every software developer practiced ignorance driven development at the beginning of their career.
 Great developers accept their ignorance early on and start a never ending journey to skill up through years **and job titles**.
 Mediocre developers never admit their ignorance and use the same approach for decades creating unmaintainable software convinced that working on big products must *feel* hard--wrong because of well established patterns to tackle software complexity and [incremental design](http://www.jamesshore.com/Agile-Book/incremental_design.html).